 Source: Public Health England

-The infographics below show some of the inequalities in end of life care for the deaths of Wakefield residents registered between 2011 and 2017.
+The infographics and charts below show some of the inequalities in end of life care for the deaths of Wakefield residents registered in the last 5 years (2012 to 2016).
 Death in usual place of residence (DiUPR) is used as an indicator for quality of end of life care; typically two thirds of people prefer to die at home or their place of residence (including care homes) and therefore a figure for DiUPR indicates better quality end of life care.
 In Wakefield 41% of individuals die in their usual place of residence, which is lower than the national average of 46%.
 There are differences in this percentage when looking at men and women and geographic area of Wakefield.
 There is no significant trend associated with deprivation for this data.

 Specialist organisations offer specialist palliative care across a variety of settings to people with life limiting conditions who have: